jaydeegbobeh/eng88_Networking/README.md

 - Every host on a TCP/IP network requires a subnet mask
 - In the subnet mask:
-	-Bits that correspond to the network ID are set to 1 -Bits that correspond to the network ID are set to 0
+	-Bits that correspond to the network ID are set to 1 -Bits that correspond to the host ID are set to 0
 	- 1s on left, 0s on right

 e.g